Piero della Francesca: Piero's activity in Urbino

-At some point, Giovanni Santi invited Piero to Urbino.
-Between 1469 and 1486 Piero worked repeatedly in the service of Count Federico III da Montefeltro (Duke in 1474).
+At some point, Giovanni Santi invited Piero to Urbino, where Piero "executed several commissions for Duke Federico da Montefeltro."
 The Flagellation is generally considered Piero's oldest work in Urbino (c.
 1455–1470).
 It is one of the most famous and controversial pictures of the early Renaissance.
 As discussed in its own entry, it is marked by an air of geometric sobriety, in addition to presenting a perplexing enigma as to the nature of the three men standing at the foreground.

 Another famous work painted in Urbino is the Double Portrait of Federico and his wife Battista Sforza, in the Uffizi.
-The portraits in profile take their inspiration from large bronze medals and stucco roundels with the official portraits of Fedederico and his wife.
+The portraits in profile take their inspiration from large bronze medals and stucco roundels with the official portraits of Federico and his wife.
 Other paintings made in Urbino are the monumental Montefeltro Altarpiece (1474) in the Brera Gallery in Milan and the Madonna of Senigallia.

 In Urbino Piero met the painters Melozzo da Forlì, Fra Carnevale, and the Flemish Justus van Gent, the mathematician Fra Luca Pacioli, the architect Francesco di Giorgio Martini, and probably also Leon Battista Alberti.

 Later years

 In his later years, painters such as Perugino and Luca Signorelli frequently visited his workshop.
 He completed the treatise On Perspective in Painting in the mid-1470s to 1480s.
 By 1480, his vision began to deteriorate, but he continued writing treatises such as Short Book on the Five Regular Solids in 1485.
 It is documented that Piero rented a house in Rimini in 1482.
-Piero made his will in 1487 and he died five years later, on 12 October 1492, in his own house in San Sepolcro.
-He left his possessions to his family and the church.
+Piero made his will in 1487 and he died five years later, on 12 October 1492, in his own house in Sansepolcro.
+He left his possessions to his family and the Church.